Ransomware persists even as high-profile attacks have slowed | Technology

 “I think the ransomware folks, the ones conducting them, are stepping back like, Hey, if we do that, that's going to get the United States government coming after us offensively,'” Kevin Powers, security strategy adviser for cyber risk firm CyberSaint, said of attacks against critical infrastructure.

-Some are sceptical about attributing any drop-off in high-profile attacks to US efforts.
+Some are skeptical about attributing any drop-off in high-profile attacks to U.S. efforts.

+The attack at Lewis & Clark, in Godfrey, Illinois, was discovered two days before Thanksgiving when the school's IT director detected suspicious activity and proactively took systems offline, said Trzaska, the president.

+A ransom note from hackers demanded a payment, though Trzaska declined to reveal the sum or identify the culprits.
+Though many attacks come from hackers in Russia or Eastern Europe, some originate elsewhere.

-With vital education systems affected, including e-mail and the school's online learning platform, administrators cancelled classes for days after the Thanksgiving break and communicated updates to students via social media and through a public alert system.
+With vital education systems affected, including email and the school's online learning platform, administrators canceled classes for days after the Thanksgiving break and communicated updates to students via social media and through a public alert system.

 The college, which had backups on the majority of its servers, resumed operations this month.